Altia Michel: Life and career

-Known for her figure and her legs, the new era of professional wrestling movies, also known as Mexican super hero films, where strong bare chest men in tights showed off their muscles, Altia was cast opposite as the beautiful well-formed femme fatal.
-“These films became the staples of Mexican Cinema combining action, horror, sex, science fiction and comedy in a bizarre amalgam aimed to please the whole family.”

 The era of professional wrestling brought to the movie screen the Mexican super hero films that included Mil Máscaras, Demonio Azul and Santo movies.
-Altia appeared in the “Demonio Azul” produced by Luis Enrique Vergara, starring Demonio Azul a.k.a.
+Michel appeared in the "Demonio Azul" produced by Luis Enrique Vergara, starring Demonio Azul a.k.a.
 Alejandro Munoz Moreno in 1965.
 El Santo made several films for Vergara, but after a contractual dispute, he walked off the set.
 The producer did not hesitate to come up with another wrestler to take El Santo's place.
-He invented “El Demonio Azul” or the Blue Demon.
-In the film “Blue Demon,” Altia played the part of a flirtatious sensual waitress, who after work at the restaurant was escorted home by a customer.
-Upon leaving her at her home, the customer later turns into a werewolf, played by Jaime Fernandez.
-The werewolf was seen peering into her bedroom window where he saw Altia take off her clothes in a soft strip-tease that left her wearing a black lace bra and panties.
-The werewolf breaks into the bedroom and begins to murder Altia.
-The next scene switches to the following day where the police discuss her murder.
-“Obviously, some cuts appear to have been made."
+He invented "El Demonio Azul" or the Blue Demon.
+In the film "Blue Demon," Michel played the part of a flirtatious sensual waitress who is murdered by a werewolf.

-In 1969 she again appeared in a cult classic wrestling movie entitled “Mil Máscaras,” produced by Luis Enrique Vergara and starring Aaron Rodriguez.
+In 1969 she again appeared in a cult classic wrestling movie entitled "Mil Máscaras," produced by Luis Enrique Vergara and starring Aaron Rodriguez.
 Horror movies became popular during the late 1960s.
-Altia appeared in “Atacan las brujas” and “Los canallas” both produced by Luis Enrique Vergara in 1968.
+Michel appeared in "Atacan las brujas" and "Los canallas" both produced by Luis Enrique Vergara in 1968.

-After film producer Luis Enrique Vergara died from a heart attack in 1969, Altia did not appear in any other movies.
+After film producer Luis Enrique Vergara died from a heart attack in 1969, Michel did not appear in any other movies.
 She continued to perform in nightclubs and theaters throughout Mexico and in the border towns in the United States.

 Personal life

-She married singer Gualberto Castro in 1954, together they had one daughter in 1958.
+Michel married singer Gualberto Castro in 1954, together they had one daughter in 1958.
 They divorced in 1959.

 Death

-As a lifetime smoker, she died from complications of lung disease.
+As a lifetime smoker, Michel died from complications of lung disease in 1994.